AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 	- Use SCA (Software Composition Analysis) at intervals to ensure no sketchy packages are being used.
 	- Do x amount of PenTests.
 	- Hold bug bounty programs.
+	- Educate developers, advocate for security in department.
+	- Set and publish guidelines and standards.
+	- Give developers tools to be successful.